Claim all income and prizes

 All income generated by taking online surveys should be reported on your income taxes.
 Keep check stubs on file and keep track of any PayPal payments you receive, in case of an audit.
 As well, you should also be claiming the cash value of gift certificates and other prizes you receive.

-U.S. law requires market research companies based in the U.S. to report any amount over $400.00 paid to an individual over a single calendar year, on form 1099.
-If you reach this threshold, the research company is required to obtain your social security number so that the form may be filed with the IRS.
-This is the only time when it is acceptable to provide a research company with your social security number.
+U.S. law requires market research companies based in the U.S. to report any amount over $600.00 paid to an individual over a single calendar year, to the IRS.
+If you reach this threshold, the research company will send you a form called a W9, whose information will be sent to the IRS.
+The form will ask you for your personally identifiable information (full name, address, etc.) as well as your SSN.
+This is strictly for tax purposes only and is the only time when it is acceptable to provide a research company with your social security number. » Learn more about Form W9 and Online Survey Taking.

-Remember, even if you do not make $400 or more in any given calendar year with a single market research company, you must still report any income you make.
-Use form 1099-MISC to report your survey earnings.
+Remember, even if you do not make $600 or more in any given calendar year with a single market research company, you must still report any income you make.